akanshalakhina/balance-sheet-analyzer/README.md

 | **Excel Parse**| xlsx (SheetJS)          | Reads .xlsx, .xls, .xlsm, .csv files        |
 | **Upload**    | multer                   | Handles multipart file uploads (in memory)   |
 | **Validation**| zod                      | Schema validation for data integrity         |
-### Third-Party APIs / External Services

-**None.** All processing happens locally on the server.
-There are no external API calls, third-party subscriptions, or API keys required.
-No `.env` setup is needed to run the app.

 ---